alibaba/bifrostui/packages/bui-core/src/Dialog/index.en-US.md

 ### Prompt dialog box

-Use`dialog.prompt`to display prompt dialog box. have access to`placeholder` to customize placeholder text. simultaneously supporting`InputProps`transferred internally`Input`in the document, refer to [input] (/cores/input # api).
+Use 'dialog. prompt' to display prompt dialog boxes.
+You can use 'placeholder' to customize placeholder text.
+Simultaneously supporting transparent transmission of 'InputProps' to internal' Input 'components, refer to [Input] (/cores/input # API).

 ```tsx
 import {